The Ableton Live warp modes available are instruments in themselves.

 This is the ideal mode for warping entire song files or other complex audio.
 Complex is the most CPU intensive out of all warp modes as it is trying to preserve all of the rhythmic and tonal qualities of the audio file.

-Complex Pro piggybacks off of Complex by adding the Format and Envelope parameters.
+Complex Pro warp mode piggybacks off of Complex by adding the Format and Envelope parameters.
 Formats adjust the extent of compensation to the sample when transposing.
 Envelope adjusts spectral qualities of the file.
 Ableton recommends the default value of 128 for most audio and trying lower values for samples with higher pitched ranges and vice versa for lower sonic ranges.

 Lastly, make sure you have high quality conversion mode enabled in each clip that you’re warping (the HiQ button located in the Sample pane).
 You can set your preferences to do it for you by default here: